 Broadly, my research explores gaps between democratic theory and practice, and its norms and outcomes, with a focus on inequality and democratic practices that can counteract inequality.

 My book manuscript, Who Elected Oxfam?
-(Cambridge University Press), begins with the observation that ours is an era in which non-elected actors, such as non-governmental organisations and celebrity activists, present themselves as representatives of others to audiences of decision-makers, such as state leaders, the European Union, the United Nations, and the World Trade Organisation.
-Oxfam, for example, presses decision-makers and governments for fair trade rules on behalf of the world’s poor.
-What entitles such ‘self-appointed representatives’ to speak and act for the poor?
-As The Economist asked, “Who elected Oxfam?’
+(2018) was published with Cambridge University Press.
+The book begins with the observation that non-elected actors, such as non-governmental organisations and celebrity activists, present themselves as representatives of others to audiences of decision-makers, such as state leaders, the European Union, the United Nations, and the World Trade Organisation.
+To take one well-known example, Oxfam presses decision-makers and governments for fair trade rules on behalf of the world’s poor.
+But as The Economist asked, ‘Who elected Oxfam?’
 Though unelected, I argue that these actors can and should be conceptualised as representatives and that they can, though do not necessarily, represent others in a manner that we can recognise as democratic.
 However, in order to do so, we must stretch our imaginations beyond elections and its associated norms.

 List of Publications:

-Laura Montanaro.
+Montanaro, Laura.
 2018.
 Who Elected Oxfam?
 Cambridge University Press.

-Laura Montanaro.
+Montanaro, Laura.
 2017.
 “Representing Affected Interests.”
 In Reclaiming Representation.
 Ed.
 Mónica Brito-Vieira.
 Routledge Press

-Laura Montanaro.
+Montanaro, Laura.
 2014.
 "Representation."
 In the Encyclopaedia of Political Thought.
 Ed.
 Michael T. Gibbons.
 New York: Wiley-Blackwell